Drive-in Movie Theatres Making A Comeback – In Your Backyard

 This summer marks the 75th anniversary of the first drive-in movie, which opened in Camden, N.J., in 1933.
 But after becoming virtually extinct, drive-in movies are suddenly appearing all over the country—this time, in America’s backyards.

 “Outdoor home theaters are the biggest trend in home entertainment since the introduction of the flat-panel TV,” says David Berman, Director of Training of HTSA, the nation’s largest association of high-end home technology integrators and retailers.
 “This is a bright spot in an otherwise down market for high-end electronics and custom installations.
 Americans are transforming their backyards into stay-at-home resorts, where friends and family converge to BBQ or swim while they enjoy HD movies on DVD, dance to MP3 surround sound, surf the Web, or watch a big game.
-Watching movies under the stars still has great appeal.”
+Watching movies under the stars still has great appeal.
+Just make sure you managed the fence and gate installation.”

 It’s all part of an outdoor home entertainment revolution that has manufacturers, installers, and retailers scrambling to cash in, and homeowners racing to out-do their neighbors.
 At the low-end of the market, backyard home cinemas are as simple as a projector beaming TV or PC video at a white sheet hung between two trees.
 Indeed, this is the solution recommended by at least two big-box retailers selling portable projectors, that you can use after to even play video games as Overwatch you can play with a AMD Radeon RX 570, which you can see at many review sites online, also you can get help online to improve, from online sites like http://overwatchsrpros.com/guides/how-to-play-overwatch.